North Bali Airport 2025: Location, Timeline, Benefits & Impact

 North Bali Airport Access: Road, Rail & Toll Connections

-- Upgraded Roads: Wider provincial roads and new access routes are being prepared ahead of operations.
+- Widening provincial roads and new access routes in the north

 Bali’s Two Airports: Operational Roles of Ngurah Rai and North Bali Airport